Professional Orientation (Arts) (10333.3)

 Students must complete the online Academic Integrity Module (AIM) before they can access the assessment items via the assessment module on the Canvas site.
 This means you will not be able to submit your assessments until you have completed the AIM.

-There is a significant link between student participation and the quality of learning outcomes demonstrated in submitted assignments.
+There is a significant link between student participation and the quality of learning outcomes (and marks) demonstrated in submitted assignments.
 Students are expected to attend or view the lectures, and to attend and actively participate in the tutorial and seminar sessions to achieve the learning outcomes of this unit.

 Students are expected to regularly check the Canvas site and their university email for new information, readings and pre-tutorial activities relevant to the unit.